-- 68. When adults deliberately inflict injuries on a child or, knowingly, do not prevent them.
-It includes hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-It also includes the use of excessive force.
-Physical harm may also be caused when a parent or carer feigns the symptoms of, or deliberately causes, ill health to a child whom they are looking after.
-This situation is commonly described using terms such as factitious illness by proxy or Munchausen's Syndrome by proxy.
-"Honour based" abuse of all types includes crimes and violent crimes which have been committed to protect or defend the honour of the family and/or the community, including forced marriage and practices such as breast ironing.
+- 73. A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

-- 69. Typical symptoms to look out for:
+- 74. Typical symptoms to look out for:

 - bruises and abrasions especially about the face, head, genitals or other parts of the body where they would not be expected to be given the age of the child.
 Be particularly concerned when the nature of the injury does not match the child's explanation;

 - slap marks;

 - twin bruises on either side of the mouth indicative of force feeding or stopping a child from speaking;

 - grip marks on the arms or trunk are usually an indication of shaking but can also be indicative of sexual abuse;

 - bruised eyes are usually caused by a fist;

 - damage to the mouth;

 - bite marks;

 - Fractures;

-- poisoning and misuse of drugs; - burns and scalds can indicate misuse of aerosols or cigarettes.
+- poisoning and misuse of drugs;

+- burns and scalds can indicate misuse of aerosols or cigarettes.